Buried Pyramid

 The pyramid may be visited, but the public is not allowed access to the base and substructures.

-Sekhemkhet Djoserty was also the successor to the better-known pharaoh Djoser, who was buried in his famous step pyramid at Saqqara.
+Sekhemkhet Djoserty was also the successor to the better-known pharaoh Netjerikhet Djoser, who was buried in his famous step pyramid at Saqqara.
 The buried pyramid was originally modelled after Djoser's step pyramid and is located several hundred metres southwest.
 It is also arguable that the pyramid of Sekhemkhet was originally designed to surpass the step pyramid of Djoser but barely made it above ground level and hence was given the name the Buried Pyramid.
 Its incompletion is thought to have been due to Sekhemkhet's short reign as ruler, which was approximately six years.

 History

 The Buried Pyramid was a previously unknown structure until, in 1951, Egyptologist Zakaria Goneim noticed the odd rectangular shape in the desert while excavating the nearby Unas complex.
 A three part rubble-coursed enclosure wall was first discovered, and by digging to its bottom, it was found to be 17 ft tall and 60 ft thick.
 He later discovered that the wall further extended on both sides to dimensions of 1700 ft in the north-south axis and 600 ft to the east-west and was full of false doors and niches.

 The pyramid itself was located at the centre of the complex, with a base length of 115 m (377 ft), it had only one step and was unfinished.
-During the next stage of excavation, Goneim discovered a descending passage to the north side which led to a gallery blocked with rubble and masonry.
-There were a number of objects found during the excavation of this gallery including animal bones, demotic papyri, and Third Dynasty stone vessels.
+As a result, Goneim initially thought that it was a mastaba.
+During the next stage of excavation, Goneim discovered a descending passage to the north side which led to a gallery blocked with rubble and masonry, convincing him that it was actually a pyramid.
+Objects found during the excavation of this gallery included animal bones, demotic papyri, and Third Dynasty stone vessels.
 In a decayed wooden casket, gold was discovered which included gold bracelets, cosmetic cases, beads, and jars inscribed with Sekhemkhet's name.

 When the blocked wall was breached, on May 31, 1954, an unfinished and undecorated burial chamber was discovered.
 Inside it, lay an alabaster sarcophagus cut from a single block with a vertical lid which seemed to still be sealed.
-However, on June 26, 1954, after great difficulties to unblock and raise the lid, the sarcophagus was opened and to everyone's disappointment, it was empty.
+On June 26, 1954, after great difficulties to unblock and raise the lid, the sarcophagus was opened and was found to be empty.

-Criticism of Goneim and his subsequent apparent suicide on January 12, 1959 dampened the interest in the pyramid and investigation was left incomplete.
+Criticism of Goneim and his subsequent apparent suicide on January 12, 1959, dampened the interest in the pyramid and investigation was left incomplete.

 In 1963, the excavation was re-opened by Jean-Philippe Lauer due to the possibility of a south tomb and his desire to find the missing mummy.
-Lauer did indeed find a partially destroyed tomb under the southern side that at some point had been looted by robbers.
+Lauer found a partially destroyed tomb under the southern side that had been looted by robbers.
 He found a wooden coffin with the remains of an unidentified two-year-old child and gold leaf fragments.